jagotu/BACIL/thesis_text/thesis_text.md

 }
 ```

-And the following is an example implementation in BACIL (shortened and simplified):
+And the same method in BACIL (shortened and simplified):

 ```Java
 public class BACILHelpersComponent extends BACILComponent {